Oscars 2019: How to stream online, start time, nominees, red carpet, predictions and more

 Who are the nominees?

 Let's focus on the big six: Best Picture, Best Director, Best Actor, Best Actress, Best Supporting Actor and Best Supporting Actress.
-A full list of the nominees can be found here.
+(And here's our full list of the nominees.)

 Best Picture